adrianco/spigo/README.md

 }
 ```

-For a single unscaled region, the above architecture is processed using spigo to produce json/netflixoss.json which is rendered using the single page app linked above or via a simpler local page local-d3-simianviz.html which can be used offline for queck tests with a local copy of d3:
+For a single unscaled region, the above architecture is processed using spigo to produce json/netflixoss.json which is rendered using the single page app linked above or via a simpler local page local-d3-simianviz.html which can be used offline for quick tests with a local copy of d3:

 ![Netflixoss](png/netflixoss.png)